nautiyalanuj/Interview-Perparation/Java/Collection/ArrayDeque.md

 - Same is default used for queue, linkedlist and stack.
 - Same is developed as resizable, circular array
 - Cache Locality (The Biggest Performance Factor)
   - Modern CPUs rely heavily on L1/L2/L3 caches.
 When you access an element in an array (ArrayDeque), the CPU automatically loads adjacent elements into the ultra-fast cache.

+- Functions
+  - isEmpty()
+  - Queue
+  - Stack
+  - Linklist

 |Operation | ArrayDeque| LinkedList | Why They Differ|